prog4biol/pfb2019/pfb.md

 >>> print(codons[2])
 agg
 ```
-> The 3 values are independently accesses and immediately printed.
+> The 3 values are independently accessed and immediately printed.
 They are not stored in a variable.

 If you want to access the values starting at the end of the list, use negative indices.